gamestrafe/thedivision2/source/_pages/perks.md

 A second weapon can be equipped, for a total of 2 primary weapons and 1 secondary weapon equipped at all times.

-Cost: X SHD Tech
+Cost: 1 SHD Tech

 ## Skill Slot

 Another skill can be equipped, for a total of 2 skills equipped at all times.

-Cost: X SHD Tech
+Cost: 1 SHD Tech

 ## Restock